Copyright © 1999–2017 FastMail Pty Ltd

 Despite that, some systems treat SPF failures as a sign of spaminess, so you may want to make sure your sent emails pass SPF tests.
 If you are sending email with a

-From address from a domain that's not hosted with FastMail and doesn't have specific SPF records authorising our servers, you should send via that domain's SMTP server instead, using the External SMTP server option.
+From address from a domain that's not hosted with FastMail and doesn't have specific SPF records authorising our servers, you should send via that domain's SMTP server instead, using the Send messages using an external SMTP server option.